haakon8855/maze-generator/README.md

 Changing the type variable, will change which algorithm is used to create the maze.
 Currently the only options here are the keywords 'dfs' and 'prim' (without the quotes).
 This sets the Maze Generator to use the randomized Depth First Search or randomized Prim's algorithm respectively.

+The seed causes your maze to generate with the given seed.
+This means that as long as your initial conditions (width, height, generation algorithm and seed) are the same, the maze generator will generate the same maze every time you run the code.

+The 'animate' setting can be set to either true or false whether you want the generation process to be animated or not.
+Furthermore, you can change the speed at which the generation process runs, by changing the animation delay.
+A higher delay value causes the maze to generate slower.
+I recommend a value between 0 and 20 depending on the maze size.

+The timer setting can be used to turn on or off the timer showing after the maze has generated.
+While the timer variable is true, the program will state the time it took to generate the maze after it is done generating.
+This will be printed to the terminal.

 # License